diyessi/explications/content/articles/srt1.md

   }
   GOTO EXECUTE;
 ```
-The effective address is word 1 in the call vector, the alarm address.
+The effective address is word 1 in the frame, the alarm address.
 Since `AC` has not been changed, exception handling can take action based on the value of the argument.

 ## Heron's square root formula